AhmedNaleba/alx-system_engineering-devops/0x02-shell_redirections/README.md

-6-third_line - Script that displays third line of a file 7-file - Script that creates a file with special characters and contents 8-cwd_state - Script that writes results of ls -la to a file
+6-third_line - Script that displays third line of a file 7-file - Script that creates a file with special characters and contents 8-cwd_state - Script that writes results of ls -la to a file 9-duplicate_last_line - Script that duplicates the last line of a file